ashokreddy1613/Interview/Interview-Questions.md

 ======================================================================================================================================================================================>
 Company:uk ---:

 /var partition is 90% full.
-What’s your immediate action?
+What's your immediate action?
-You’re locked out via SSH with no root access.
+You're locked out via SSH with no root access.
 How do you recover?
 Add 50GB to /opt using LVM without any downtime.
 What are the steps?
 Jenkins is failing to push a Docker image to the registry.
 How do you troubleshoot?
 Ansible playbook times out on one host out of twenty.
 What do you check?
-EC2 instance is unreachable, and it’s not a security group issue.
-What’s your next step?
+EC2 instance is unreachable, and it's not a security group issue.
+What's your next step?
 An S3 bucket was made public by mistake.
 How do you secure and audit it?
 RDS migration with minimal downtime – how would you approach it?
 CI/CD pipeline needs rollback capability.
 How would you implement it?